tbm/homepage/content/debian/kirkwood/qnap/ts-41x/serial.md

 If you want to connect a serial console to the QNAP TS-41x/TS-42x, you'll need a TTL to RS-232 level shifter.
 Unfortunately, there are several revisions of the TS-41x/TS-42x mainboard that behave differently in terms of the serial console.

-The description below works on my TS-419P+ but unfortunately I don't know the revision of the mainboard since I don't have this device anymore.
-I've been told that the QV20 V1.2 mainboard uses 5V rather than 3.3V and that the QV20 V2.1 mainboard has no jumper to change between LCD and serial.
+Once you have connected your serial console, you can use a terminal emulation program to connect to U-Boot, the boot loader used by this device.
+You have to connect with 115200 baud and set the parameters to 8N1 (8 data bits, no parity, 1 stop bit).
+U-Boot on a <a href = "../uboot/">separate page about U-Boot</a>.

-On my TS-419P+, the serial connector is marked as CN1 and is of type JST PHR-4.
+On my TS-419P+ (unknown revision of the board since I don't have this device anymore), the serial connector is marked as CN1 and is of type JST PHR-4.
 You need a 3.3V TTL to RS-232 level shifter.
 The pin layout is as follows (from the top to the bottom):